Updated June 2019

 In April of 2009, we decided to look at running some banner ads on several high-profile, design-related sites.
 Over the last decade, advertising in our corner of the web has come a long way.
 There are loads of highly trafficked design sites with excellent content and affordable ad slots.
 On top of this, the rise of targeted ad networks such as The Deck has made it much easier to get in front of the right crowd.

 What is banner advertising, and how do banner ads work?

 A banner ad, also known as banner advertising, is a method of brand advertisement on websites that makes use of a rectangular image that’s stretched across either the top, bottom, or side of a website.

 These banners not only promote a brand, their services, and products, but they also tend to link directly to a page where internet users can get more information and possibly even make a purchase.

-What makes a banner ad effective?
+What makes banner advertising effective?

 Effective banner ads make it very clear what the brand is promoting to viewers.
 There’s very little wiggle room for teasing here, as the entire idea is to give the reader a solution to a problem and hope they click on your ad to get more information.